 But, guess what?
 You aren’t dying.
 This isn’t the worst possible thing that could happen to you, and your life certainly isn’t over.
 Pain teaches us who we really are, and getting to that beautiful person deep down inside, means you are going to have to go through some really hard things first.
 But you can do hard things.
 You are a mother in the making.
 You are a warrior.

-You will get through this, the pain will lessen, the wounds will heal, but you can’t do it alone.
+You will get through this, the pain will lessen, and the wounds will heal, but you can’t do it alone.
 Trust me I tried.
-I can honestly say that after all we have been through, all the pain, the financial debt, the lost friendships, the deep emotional sadness, I still wouldn’t change a thing.
+I can honestly say that after all we have been through, all the pain, the financial debt, the lost friendships, and the deep emotional sadness, I still wouldn’t change a thing.

 My child wouldn’t be the same person if I hadn’t experienced infertility, my marriage wouldn’t be as strong, and neither would I.